 The Sunday Picnic

-After a spring spent isolating at home, many of us are feeling a little done with cooking and eating at home.
 Support a local restaurant and give the cook in your family the day off with a casual Sunday picnic at a favourite park.
 It’s as simple as placing a to-go order at a local restaurant, packing up a picnic blanket or some lawn chairs and then just picking up and unpacking your meal.
 To stretch out your outing, opt for some picnic fare from a restaurant that requires a leisurely cruise to reach.
 Here are some of our favourite road trip-worthy restaurants and must-try eats.
 For even more tips to make your picnic just perfect, read Beyond The Basket: 4 Creative Ways To Summer Picnic Perfection.

 - Look for flat stones that are about the size of the palm of your hand.